databricks/docker-dev/README.md

     each will run for 5 minutes and times out

-    scale factor 100 will generate about 10GB of data on YCSB and TPC-C set snapshot inter table parallelism to 2 on the extractor and 2 on the applier
+    scale factor 100 will generate about 10GB of data on YCSB and 1GB of TPC-C set snapshot inter table parallelism to 2 on the extractor and 2 on the applier

     ```bash